Parsl/parsl/docs/userguide/futures.rst

 File object.

 The following code snippet shows how DataFutures are used.
-In this example the call to the echo Bash app specifies that the results should be written to an output file ("hello1.txt").
+In this example, the call to the echo Bash app specifies that the results should be written to an output file ("hello1.txt").
 The main program inspects the status of the output file (via the future's `outputs` attribute) and then blocks waiting for the file to